 Take a look at your corporate culture: Employee retention relies on a combination of factors—salary plays a role in employee retention— but it is not the only reason employees leave.
 Do your employees feel engaged and valued?
 Do you offer flexible working arrangements, professional development, and advancement opportunities?

-This blog was written by Broadleaf’s Senior Director of Client Delivery Judy Walcott.
+This blog was written by Broadleaf’s Senior Vice President, Client Delivery Suzie Mitchell.